styledart/style/README.md

 ### cli improvements

 Many run/test options can be set by cli app.
-Also, cli app used for monitoring app.
+Also, cli app will be used for monitoring app.